ChosenArchitect/Project-Architect/README.md

 [![Discord](https://img.shields.io/discord/262030232683413504?color=5865F2&label=Discord&logo=Discord&logoColor=5865F2&style=for-the-badge)](https://discord.gg/ChosenArchitect)     ![Twitch Status](https://img.shields.io/twitch/status/ChosenArchitect?color=A970FF&logo=Twitch&style=for-the-badge)     ![YouTube Channel Subscribers](https://img.shields.io/youtube/channel/subscribers/UClmdJ2bwqHjZONP9rIK7geA?color=FF0000&logo=Youtube&logoColor=FF0000&style=for-the-badge)     ![Twitter Follow](https://img.shields.io/twitter/follow/ChosenArchitect?color=1DA1F2&label=Twitter&logo=Twitter&style=for-the-badge)

 This modpack is all about making the grind to start building, much less.
-With this modpack you can spend less time missing and more time placing blocks.
+With this modpack you can spend less time mining and more time placing blocks.
 With the use of ProjectE you can spend more time playing with all the amazing building mods provided in this modpack!
 I hope you have just as much fun playing this modpack as I am!

 This pack is still in its BETA stage as things get fully tested.